isomerpages/nlb-biblioasia/articles-archive/features/_posts/2014-01-01-post-kampong-living-a-z.md

 #### **Yeh Yeh (Zero-Point)**

 <i>Yeh yeh</i> requires a rope that is made by stringing rubber bands together.
 The aim is to jump over the rope as it is hoisted higher and higher by two other players each holding one end of the rope.
-At the start of the game, the rope is laid flat on the ground with players exclaming “zero-point” as they jump over.
+At the start of the game, the rope is laid flat on the ground with players exclaiming “zero-point” as they jump over.
 Players then jump across at increasingly “varying heights beginning with the ankle and ending with the head.
 To compete further, an ‘inch’ above the head is added.
 The rule of thumb is no part of [your] body can touch the rubber rope.
-Once any part of [the] body accidently touch[es] the rope, the jumper <i>‘mati’</i> (‘dies’) and the next person has to jump.”[^51]
+Once any part of [the] body accidentally touch[es] the rope, the jumper <i>‘mati’</i> (‘dies’) and the next person has to jump.”[^51]

 #### **Zero-Watt Nights: Sleeping with the Enemy**